bgrand-ch/nativescript-build-release/README.md

 ### NSConfig file

 The utility only uses the **nsconfig.json** file.
-It is at the root of your NativeScript project, otherwise create it. ([more info](https://docs.nativescript.org/core-concepts/project-structure-app#the-nsconfigjson-file))
+It is at the root of your application folder, otherwise create it. ([more info](https://docs.nativescript.org/core-concepts/project-structure-app#the-nsconfigjson-file))

-In the nsconfig.json file, you must add the **buildRelease** key.
-The buildRelease key can contain the following data:
+In the *nsconfig.json* file, you must add the **buildRelease** key.
+The *buildRelease* key can contain the following data:

 * android ([more info](https://docs.nativescript.org/tooling/docs-cli/project/testing/build-android))
   * keyStorePath